avishekdas45/Student-Performance-Analysis/README.md

 📖This project explores and analyzes factors influencing student performance using data visualization and statistical insights.

 Welcome to the **Student Performance Analysis** project! 🎓 This project delves into the various **demographic and socio-economic factors** that affect student outcomes using a **data-driven approach**.
-By combining Python-based EDA, SQL queries, and statistical methods, the project aims to **reveal patterns** that could be crucial for educators, parents, and policymakers.
+By combining Python-based EDA and statistical methods, the project aims to **reveal patterns** that could be crucial for educators, parents, and policymakers.

 ---